olivernybo/leviathan/README.md

 In this section, I will be describing all the modules and what their purpose for the project is.

 ## Website
-The website will hold a frontend for my public projects, other than that, it will hold frontend for Leviathan itself.
+The website will hold a frontend for my public projects, as well as, for Leviathan itself.

 ## JWT Authentication Server
 This server will handle all authentication for Leviathan with the industry standard [RFC 7519](https://jwt.io/) protocol.